garno/catalog/README.md

 # Catalog
-*Catalog prevents your download folder from being a mess on Mac Os X.*
+*Catalog prevents your download folder from being a mess on your Mac.*

 ## The problem

-The *Downloads* folder on a Mac is the most clusttered folder there is.
+The *Downloads* folder on a Mac is the most cluttered folder there is.
 Even with the best intentions, we end up not cleaning it as often as we should.

-*Catalog* allow us to create rules to automatically organize your downloads based on its origin (*i.e. http://someurl.com/path/to/file.pdf*).
+*Catalog* allow us to create rules to automatically organize your downloads based on their origin (*i.e. http://someurl.com/path/to/file.pdf*).

 ## Installation